 5. Don’t waste your money

 If there’s one thing I picked up from flat-sharing from someone who worked in hospitality (no, that cleared up with the cream), it’s that you don’t need to spend anything on glass cleaner.
 Simply use damp newspaper (I collect the free local papers for this reason) on windows and mirrors to effortlessly clean them; it even works on cloudy shower screens.
-If you’ve bush-pinstriped the outside of your acrylic windows, however, then a specialist compound may be required, and have seen a product called Vuplex recommended.
+If you’ve bush-pinstriped the outside of your acrylic windows, however, then a specialist compound like Vuplex is recommended.
 But for cleaning, damp newspaper is da bomb (apparently that’s good).